 - the accuracy of the Personal Data is disputed;

-- it can be established that the processing of the Personal Data is unlawful but the User objects to the erasure of the Personal Data and demands instead the restriction of the processing;
+- it can be established that the processing of the Personal Data is unlawful but the User objects to the erasure of the Personal Data and demands instead the limitation of the processing;

-- when the User objects to the processing which would be based on the legitimate interest of the data controller, during the verification as to whether the legitimate grounds pursued by the data controller prevail over those of the data subject.
+- when the User objects to processing that would be based on the legitimate interests of the data controller, during verification as to whether the legitimate grounds pursued by the data controller prevail over those of the data subject.

-This right allows the User to request from DDG the deletion, as soon as possible, of the Personal Data, where one of the following legal grounds applies:
+This right allows the User to request from DDG the deletion, as soon as possible, of Personal Data, when one of the following legal grounds applies:

 - The Personal Data is no longer necessary for the purposes for which it was collected or otherwise processed;

-- The consent on which the processing of the Personal Data was based is withdrawn and there is no other basis for such processing;
+- The consent on which the processing of the Personal Data was based is withdrawn and there is no other basis justifying such processing;

 - It can be established that the Personal Data has been processed unlawfully; and